MiloAnton/facebook-api/README.md

 ## Commands

-The server handles the commands tested with postman, and provided in a JSON file in the repo.
+The server handles the commands tested with postman, and provided in a JSON file in the repo : *Facebook API.postman_collection.json*

 ## License